airmast/airmast.github.io/src/pages/camadapter/index.rst

 CamAdapter
 ==========

 AirMast CamAdapter is a device for operating with DJI Zenmuse series gimbals via Ethernet interface.
-CamAdapter allows to control gimbal and camera using embedded web-application via browser as well as via API requests.
-Also CamAdapter implements video streaming from camera by TCP/IP.
+CamAdapter allows controlling gimbal and camera using embedded web-application via browser as well as via API requests.
+Also, CamAdapter implements video streaming from the camera by TCP/IP.

 .. figure:: /img/camadapter/camadapter.svg
    :width: 50%